List of Teen Titans (TV series) characters: Jericho

-Jericho is another Honorary Titan that, alongside Herald, is summoned to the Titans' rendezvous point after the Brotherhood conducts their search-and-capture campaign on the team members across the globe.
-Jericho is a gentle and kindly albeit mute blonde boy with the ability to possess his enemies, thereby taking full control of their bodies, memories and abilities; the only evidence of which is the black and green eyes the victims assume once possessed.
+Jericho is another honorary titan who, alongside Herald, is summoned to the Titans' rendezvous point after the Brotherhood conducts their search-and-capture campaign on the team members across the globe.
+Jericho is a gentle and kindly albeit mute boy with the ability to possess others via eye contact, taking full control of their bodies, memories, and abilities; the only evidence of which is the black and green eyes the victims assume once possessed.